-This lilac roped bag is versatile enough to fit your busy lifestyle, and makes sure you look great on the go.
-You’re guaranteed to feel extra good wearing it, because it’s something you actually made with your own two hands – and crochet hook.
+This lilac roped bag is versatile enough to fit your busy lifestyle and makes sure you look great on the go.
+You’re guaranteed to feel extra good wearing it because it’s something you actually made with your own two hands – and a crochet hook.

 Skill Level: Easy/Intermediate

 Hook(s) size: H/8 – 5mm, F/5 – 3.75mm